andrewmeyerhofer/Project-1/README.md

 </p>

 <h1>osTicket - Installation and Setup</h1>
 In this project, I installed and setup the open-source ticketing system osTicket.
-This project was done within a virtual machine I created in Azure.<br />
+This project was done within an Azure Virtual Machine.<br />

 <h2>Environments and Technologies Used</h2>